-July 1, 1862 – During the Civil War, the Battle of Malvern Hill took place in Henrico County, Va. as Confederate General Robert E. Lee assaulted George B. McClellan’s army.
+July 1, 1862 – During the Civil War, the Battle of Malvern Hill took place in Henrico County, Va. as Confederate General Robert E. Lee assaulted George B. McClellan’s army and where Union artillery cut down Confederate attackers on the last of the Seven Days' battles.
 It was the final battle in the Seven Days Campaign, part of George B. McClellan's Peninsula Campaign.
 John Hodo and Emanuel Johnston, both of the Conecuh Guards were killed at Malvern Hill; Lt.
 William Lee was wounded there as well and G.R.
 Boulware was also slightly wounded.

 July 1, 1863 – Canadian-English captain and explorer William Grant Stairs was born in Halifax, Nova Scotia.
 He had a leading role in two of the most controversial expeditions in the history of the colonisation of Africa – the Emin Pasha Relief Expedition and the Stairs Expedition to Katanga.